WordPress Audio Upload Guide

 Do you want to add WordPress audio files to your WordPress site?
-As a content management system, WordPress is capable of handling audio files, see now how to upload your audio tracks in an easy method.
+As a content management system, WordPress can handle audio files & music.
+See now how to upload your audio tracks in an easy method.

 WordPress offers the ability to add different types of media to your posts.
-The audio files are a lesser known/used feature in a medium which celebrates the written word.
-Nevertheless, there are times when there is a need for adding audio to your site, and you can do it easily with the inbuilt functionality provided by WordPress.
-Here is how you go:-
+Audio files are a lesser-known/used feature in a medium that celebrates the written word.
+Nevertheless, there are times when you need to add audio to your site, and you can do it easily with the built-in functionality of WordPress.
+Here is how you go:

 WordPress Audio Upload Guide